owena11/papers/ml_interpretation/NetDissect-cvpr-2017.md

 detector as a single unit, would arguably make the network no less interpretable if the textual description could be given but would be ignored by this technique.

+I have issues with their definition of interpretability, that specifies a filter is iterpretable if and only if it has a single semantic label that passes all thresholds.
+This is a limited view of interpretablity, but the paired back defintion makes testing tractable of this property.

+~ Look for published works after CVPR / Updated versions ~

 Bibtext: